 Back in 400 B.C., people in the Persian Empire were already cooling off with an ancient version of the snow cone: grape juice poured over collected snow.
-The next evolution in icy-sweet concepts was faloodeh, a sorbet made of cooked vermicelli noodles frozen in a syrup of sugar and rosewater, finished with a squeeze of lime juice.
-One of the world’s earliest known frozen desserts, this 2,500-year-old treat is still a summertime favorite in Iran today.
+The next evolution in icy-sweet concepts was faloodeh, a sorbet made of cooked vermicelli noodles frozen in a syrup of sugar and rose water, finished with a squeeze of lime juice.
+One of the world’s earliest known frozen desserts, this ancient treat is still a summertime favorite in Iran today.

 Keeping things cold wasn’t exactly easy back then.
 To preserve food in a hot, dry climate, Persian engineers developed a type of massive, domed ice house called a yakhchal.
 These structures had thick mud walls, underground storage areas, coned roofs that allowed hot air to rise, underground aqueducts, and other features designed to keep ice cool.
 The yakhchals kept Persian royalty supplied with faloodeh during sweltering summers.